Christos Rafalides: Background

 Christos Rafalides began playing music at an early age after the influence of his older brother who played the piano.
 At age fourteen he began studying classical percussion, and by twenty he had begun working with orchestras around Greece.
 Rafalides claims he had initially intended to pursue a career as a classical percussionist, until one evening when he heard pianist George Cables in a group with Billy Cobham, “here was this guy, playing with his shoes off, conveying so much feeling through his instrument...
 I knew I wanted to be able to express myself like that."
 Rafalides remarked about the event citing this as the moment decided to pursue a career as a jazz musician.

 In the early 1990s Rafalides received a scholarship to Berklee College of Music and moved to Boston where he completed his Bachelor of Arts degree studying under Ed Saindon.
-Following this he moved New York City to achieve a Master's degree and study with acclaimed jazz vibraphonist Joe Locke at the Manhattan School of Music.
+Following this he moved to New York City to achieve a Master's degree and study with acclaimed jazz vibraphonist Joe Locke at the Manhattan School of Music.
 During this time Rafalides began to perform within the New York City jazz scene alongside artists including Ravi Coltrane, Antonio Sanchez, Donny McCaslin, Hector Martignon, and Ron Affif.

 Rafalides began a recurring band project in the early 2000s named ManhattanVibes.
-ManhattanVibes sought to combine Latin and other world musical styles imparted by the band members and their stylistically diverse backgrounds. in 2002 ManhattanVibes released a self-titled CD featuring of Grammy award winner John Benitez on bass and Steve Hass on drums and Randy Brecker on trumpet.
+ManhattanVibes sought to combine Latin and other world musical styles imparted by the band members and their stylistically diverse backgrounds. in 2002 ManhattanVibes released a self-titled CD featuring of Grammy Award winner John Benitez on bass and Steve Hass on drums and Randy Brecker on trumpet.
 Jazz Times' magazine's 2002 Year In Review issue labeled the recording was as, "...one of the top-ten jazz recordings of 2002”.

 By 2005 Rafalides had begun a collaboration project with his previous mentor, Joe Locke, which lead to the release of the album 'Van Gogh by Numbers'.
 This album was debuted live in front of an audience at the 2005 PASIC convention in Columbus, Ohio.